-When we first learned about Core Web Vitals, their optimization seemed like a trivial task to us.
+When we first learned about the three Core Web Vitals, their optimization seemed like a trivial task to us.

-You consult the Lighthouse report and Search Console and follow the recommendations they give you.
+You consult the Lighthouse report, PageSpeed Insights, and Search Console and follow the recommendations they give you.
 What could possibly go wrong?

 It was only a few weeks later when we found that there could be hundreds of issues leading to poor CWV scores.

 So, to share our experience, and save you tons of time, I’ve made my best to collect all that has been done in an easily-digestible format.

 Server response time is crucial and can render all CWV optimization efforts null if not taken care of in advance.

 One of the metrics that help Google assess the response time of a server is called Time to First Bite (or TTFB) and though not core, it’s part of other Web Vitals.

 TTFB measures the time it takes between when a user lands on a website and the moment the first bite of information is loaded.
 As a rule, TTFB should be anything less than 600ms.

 Poor TTFB directly affects LCP in a negative way, so making it as low as possible is crucial.